 - Multiple pharmaceutical, biotech, and medical device companies in connection with licensing, product development, manufacturing, clinical trial and marketing agreements.

 - Various private equity groups and other investors in connection with technology-oriented investments and commercial and IP matters involving portfolio companies.

 - MPP, Harvard University, John F. Kennedy School of Government, 1993

 - BA, Harvard College, 1987, magna cum laude

 Member, Licensing Executives Society

-Founding Member and Board Member, Women in Bio
+Founding Member, Women in Bio